citrusworx/juice/docs/berilliumUI/vanillajs/readme.md

 - [Installation Guide](#)
 - [Initialization](#)

+### berilliumCLI
+The best and most efficient way to inject any berillium module into a project is via the command line tool.
+With a few simple commands, you can pick, choose and add any berillium module with ease!
 ## Usage

 BerilliumCSS's Vanilla JS UI library provides a set of UI components and utilities that can be easily integrated into your web applications.
 Here are some examples: